 This article answers a very important question: what is a blockchain node, and what are its functions?
 Let’s discuss.

+Nodes are the backbone of a blockchain’s infrastructure.
+Their main purpose is to enhance the security of the data on the blockchain and prove credibility to the network.
+There can be thousands of nodes in a blockchain network that ensure its decentralization, immutability, and traceability.
 Nodes help provide reliability by storing all blockchain transactional records.
 Moreover, nodes can also protect the blockchain from centralized attacks as there is no single point of failure on a blockchain network.
 Each node has a copy of the blockchain database and uses it to verify transactions and add them to the blockchain as blocks.
 Thus, the wider the node network is, the more trustworthy a blockchain is.

 Nodes are unique in the sense that each one can be distinguished from the other by a certain characteristic or feature.
 They can have different functions depending on what the application is.
 Usually, a node is said to maintain blockchain transaction records, as discussed above, but this is not the function for all the nodes.
 What the node does depends on the overarching requirements of the blockchain.
 Each node plays a different role in the blockchain ecosystem, along with the standard duties of managing transactions, sharing the data with other nodes to grow the network, and implementing an algorithm to keep the entire network updated and functioning.

 The different types of blockchain nodes and their functions for varied blockchain layers are a pivotal part of understanding what is a blockchain node.